Blogger Outreach

 Buzzstream results for the keyword content marketing

-You can use a tool like Semrush to check any site's traffic stats.
-Just enter your prospect site’s URL, and wait for your results:
+You can use tools like Semrush to check any site's traffic stats.
+Just enter your prospect site’s URL and wait for your results:

 Traffic analytics for our website on Semrush